Widget (beer): Development

 The development of ideas continued and more than one hundred alternatives were considered.
 The blow-moulded widget was to be pierced with a laser and a blower was then necessary to blow away the plume created by the laser burning through the polypropylene.
 This was abandoned and instead it was decided to gas-exchange air for nitrogen on the filler, and produce the inserts with a hole in place using straightforward and cheaper injection-moulding techniques.

 Commissioning began January 1988, with a national launch date of March 1989.
 This first-generation widget was a plastic disc held in place by friction in the bottom of the can.
 This method worked fine if the beer was served cold; when served warm the can would overflow when opened.
 The floating widget, which Guinness calls the "Smoothifier", was launched in 1997 and does not have this problem.

 The diagrams on the left show the development sequences for canned and bottled draught Guinness from 1969 to 1988.

 The idea for the widget soon became popular.
 John Smith's started to include widgets in their cans in 1994 and many beer brands in the UK now use widgets, often alongside regular carbonated products.

-Although patented by Guinness, the widget was actually invented by John Lunn, MD of Mclennons of Birmingham, who went on to invent a second for Whitbread and Heineken, so that Whitbread could launch Draught Boddingtons in a can and Murphy's.
-Lunn then later invented a third widget, the floating one, with two one-way valves, which is the widget that all brewers use now.

 Technology from Ball Corp. uses a widget affixed to the bottom of a can that's also charged with nitrogen during canning.